abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/3-Problem-solving.md

 ![two pointers](./img/two-pointers.png)

+- It's used in problems where maintaining a pointer to 2 different positions in an array/string is useful.
+It's often used on a **sorted array/string**, where we can adjust the pointers until we find a desired condition.
 - very efficient for solving problems with minimal **space-complexity**.
 - `EX`: function that accepts **sorted** array of integers and find the first pair where the sum is `0`.